 Sunni and Al Sham militias arrive in any space controlled by Iraq or Syria, depending on the scenario, or in any empty space in these two countries.
 Depending on the scenario, they may also be placed in Saudi Arabia in a space bordering Iraq, or in Turkey in a space bordering Syria.

-Even if the active player can only take one batch of reinforcements per turn, he may still play other Reinforcements cards during the same turn in order to take replacements in addition to or in place of his reinforcements
+Even if the active player can only take one batch of reinforcements per turn, he may still play other Reinforcements cards during the same turn in order to take replacements in addition to, or in place of, his reinforcements

 [16.0] Planning (allocation of Operational Points – OPs)